lanlan63/lanlan63.github.io/README.md

 For your journal: Screenshots showing named pipe communication.
 Explain the difference between anonymous pipes (|) and named pipes (FIFO), including use cases for each.

+For your journal: Signal handling script with explanations.
+Discuss the importance of signal handling in robust applications.

 ## Week 3
 ### Application Selection for Performance Testing
 Select applications representing different workload types for performance evaluation.